IsaacDurand/100-days-of-code/log.md

 * [Express application generator](https://expressjs.com/en/starter/generator.html)

 ### Goals
+* Update user's currentExchangeId when I save an exchange
+* Update the appropriate exchange when I receive a response
 * Understand how node modules are imported and exported more deeply
+* Understand this: Why is there a short pause between when a node script finishes executing (or at least when I see the last log) and when I see my command prompt in Terminal again?
 * Start saving real messages
 * Start saving real users
 * Later: discard npm modules I'm not using